jameslairdsmith/blogdown-site/content/chart/iran-economy.md

 year and by a further 8.7% during 2020[^0], according to estimates produced by the World Bank[^1].
-The country is reeling in the fallout of the Trump administration's decision to withdraw from the nuclear treaty[^2] it signed in 2015 with the Obama administration and other world powers.
+The country is reeling in the fallout of the Trump administration's decision to withdraw from the nuclear treaty it signed in 2015 with the Obama administration and other world powers[^2].
 The deal had been a boon for the Islamic Republic where the lifting of sanctions contributed to growth of 13.4% during 2017.
-Once these latest effects are absorbed, World Bank forecasters predict flat growth of 0.1% in 2021 and 1% in 2022.
+Once the effects of the latest sanctions are absorbed, World Bank forecasters predict flat growth of 0.1% in 2021 and 1% in 2022.

 [^0]: All periods are fiscal year ends.
 [^1]: World Bank.
 (2019). _Iran’s Economic Update_.
 Retrieved from https://tinyurl.com/upwy79e